Master of Arts in the Great Books

 Curriculum

-Graduates of the Master of Arts program will be able to think, discuss, speak, and write on the ideas and texts found in the Western cultural tradition of great books in a meaningful way that prepares them for whatever walk of life they choose.
+Graduates of the Master of Arts program will be able to think, discuss, speak, and write on the ideas and texts found in the Western cultural tradition of Great Books in a meaningful way that prepares them for whatever walk of life they choose.
 The master’s program consists of 30 credit hours.
-24 credit hours are devoted to Core Courses in classical literature, political theory, natural science, art, music, and philosophy.
-A maximum of 6 credit hours are set aside for seminar courses that allow for in-depth study of a variety of topics from major authors and texts to great ideas.
+18 credit hours are devoted to Required Core Courses in classical literature, political theory, natural science, art, music, and Philosophy.
+The remaining credit hours may be earned by taking elective core courses and seminars.

 Program of Study